1 About the TMR Publishing Group

 6 Ethics in publishing

-All of our thirteen journals follow the academic rules and norms.
+All journals follow the academic rules and norms.
 Authors must provide human and animal rights statement, institutional review board statement, informed consent statement, clinical trial registration statement, institutional animal care and use committee statement, animal care and use statement, conflict-of-interest statement, and data sharing statement.

 6.1 Conflicts of Interest